-To be honest we kind of fell into the Red Leaf Canada program after reading an ad on Kijiji for our city in the Greater Toronto Area (GTA).
+We fell into the Red Leaf Canada program after reading an ad on Kijiji for our city in the Greater Toronto Area (GTA).

-From there it turned into a phone call which led to a home visit and then a trek to the police station to pick up our police criminal record check (PCRC) to present to Red Leaf.
+From there, it turned into a phone call which led to a home visit and then a trek to the police station to pick up our police criminal record check (PCRC) to present to Red Leaf.

 Our First Homestay Student